msg-programs/mode8/docs/Composition.md

 **Further reading:**
 - Tile.md (for general info on Tiles)
 - Obj.md (for general info on Objs)
-- Fixcol.md (for general info on the Fixcols)
+- Color.md (for general info on Colors)
-- Windows.md (for details on how the window data is constructed and applied)
+- Windows.md (for details on windows, especially the color window)
 - Color Math.md (for details on how color math works)

 ## 1. Main and sub buffer